scottbw/analytics-udd/udd/student_on_a_module_instance.md

 This grade should not be changed after subsequent attempts at the same module, as it is used in analytics.

 ## MOD_ACTUAL_GRADE
 ### Description
-The grade awarded to the learner after any moderation process, but before any formal confirmation process.
-Moderation processes typically involve multiple markers, and confirmation processes typically involve external examiners.
+The grade awarded to the learner as first recorded in the SRS, usually but not always, prior to formal moderation and exam board confirmation.

 ### Purpose
 Analytics